Feeling lonely, isolated or need a MATE to talk to? Meet with a MATE at your local cafe and get the support you need.

-An interview with Kerry Babbage MATES Men's Network CEO:
+An interview with Kerry Babbage MATES Founder and CEO:

-Kerry Babbage is the founder and CEO of an inspirational and ingenious project called simply the MATES Program.
-He has been working closely with men undergoing crisis and feeling suicidal now for over 12 years.
+Kerry Babbage is the founder and CEO of an inspirational and ingenious project called simply MATES Cafe.
+He has been working closely with men and women undergoing crisis and feeling suicidal now for over 12 years.

 "It has become a passion for me, or a calling from the first moment I found that I could help save another's life by simply being there...I became hooked!"

-How did you then come to develop the MATES Program to what it is today?
+How did you then come to develop the MATES Programmes to what they are today?

 I understand the original concept of the MATES program has its roots back in the East Coast of Australia approximately 12 years ago, an area that has been plagued by high suicide levels for sometime and many areas having become notorious suicide jump-off points for the rest of Australia.
 What continued to give you the motivation to continue in your work?

-"I found that there was an absolute plethora of suicide research and suicide awareness campaigns, with millions of dollars being spent to come up with the same age old answers...that we don't exactly no why people complete suicide.
-For me this was sickening and I committed my life to do something about it not just talk..."
+"I found that there was an absolute plethora of suicide research and suicide awareness campaigns, with millions of dollars being spent to come up with the same age old answers...that we don't exactly know why people complete suicide.
+For me this was sickening and I committed my life to do something about it not just talk."

 In the findings from a study in July 2004 of the World Health Organisation's (WHO) Regional Office for Europe’s Health Evidence Network (HEN) it states: